Sorry, you need to enable JavaScript to visit this website.

 • competencies' requirements,

-• description on the skills and knowledge that could be acquired,
+• description of the skills and knowledge that could be acquired,

-• the locations, the institutions and their contact information where the training is available.
+• the locations, the institutions and the contact information for where the training is available.

-They also created a 'Digital Profession Advisor' (Digitális SzakmaAjánló) which is a questionnaire that can help the students to find the profession that fits best to their skills and interest.
+They also created a 'Digital Profession Advisor' (Digitális SzakmaAjánló) which is a questionnaire that can help the students find the profession that best fits their skills and interests.
 The students also find information on the website about the possibilities of dual professional training.

 The Centre also operates an application, called SkillsCom.
 It is an online community space to support career guidance, and the Vocational Training Centrums, vocational schools and dual training providers can present themselves here and can share up-to-date information on their trainings.

-According to Ministry information, the Vocational Training Centrums (Szakképzési Centrumok), maintained by the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium), also have activities on career guidance.
+The Vocational Training Centres (Szakképzési Centrumok), maintained by the Ministry of Culture and Innovation (Kulturális és Innovációs Minisztérium), also have activities on career guidance.
 In general, the Centrum designates a career guidance professional or a trained referent or group for that task with even a mental health professional.

-The professionals can keep lessons in schools on the different career opportunities, they consult with parents and operate as counselling service.
-The Centrums also operate counselling service in their offices and some of them have 'career planning' guidance on their websites.
-This guidance contains information on the central exam procedure to secondary schools and on the secondary school system and provides information on the different school types (the expectations, the further education or career opportunities, etc.)
+The professionals can keep lessons in schools on the different career opportunities; they consult with parents and operate as a counselling service.
+The Centres also operate counselling services in their offices, and some of them have 'career planning' guidance on their websites.
+This guidance contains information on the central exam procedure for secondary schools and the secondary school system and provides information on the different school types such as the expectations, the further education or career opportunities.

 Activities of the NSZFH

-The National Office of Vocational Education and Training and Adult Learning organises career guidance trainings for students, adults and for professionals in the field of counselling, and supports the tools that help career guidance.
-The Office participates in implementing EU projects and organises career guidance workshops and conferences for professionals to enhance best practice and information sharing.
+The National Office of Vocational Education and Training and Adult Learning organises career guidance training for students, adults and professionals in the field of counselling and supports the tools that help career guidance.
+The Office participates in implementing EU projects and organises career guidance workshops and conferences for professionals to enhance best practices and information sharing.

 The Hungarian Chambers of Commerce and Industry

-The Hungarian Chambers of Commerce and Industry participates in the career guidance activities by locally operating counselling networks that consist of young people, local companies, local training institutions and other partner organisations.
-They also keep lessons in local primary schools, contact with parents, organise factory visits and summer camps and organise career guidance days (source is ministry information).
+The Hungarian Chambers of Commerce and Industry participates in career guidance activities through locally operating counselling networks that consist of young people, local companies, local training institutions and other partner organisations.
+They also keep lessons in local primary schools, contact with parents, organise factory visits and summer camps and organise career guidance days.

-They also operates a website, called 'Profession word' ('Szakmavilág') for students who are interested in vocational trainings.
+They also operate a website called 'Profession Word' ('Szakmavilág') for students who are interested in vocational training.
 The website provides information on the different vocational school types, articles on different professions and events and orientation questionnaires (on industries, competencies and motivation).

 Euroguidance Hungary